theirish81/redProbe/README.md

 headers:
   user-agent: redProbe/1
 assertions:
-  - Outcome.StatusCode == 200
+  - Response.StatusCode == 200
-  - Outcome.Size > 0
+  - Response.Size > 0
-  - Outcome.Metrics.DNS.Milliseconds() < 200
+  - Response.Metrics.DNS.Milliseconds() < 200
-  - Outcome.Metrics.RT.Seconds() < 2
+  - Response.Metrics.RT.Seconds() < 2
 ```

+## Assertions and annotations

 ### Assertions
 Optionally, you can add assertions as shown in the examples.
+The purpose of assertions is to set expectations about the
+response and signal when those expectations are not met.
+If assertions fail, the program will return with a non-zero
-You can add an `assertions` block in the configuration file
-or add multiple `-A` arguments in the CLI.
-Assertions are simple expressions and the example pretty much speak for
+status code.
+You can add an `assertions` block in the configuration file or add multiple `-A` arguments in the CLI.
-themselves.

 Assertions will be considered a pass if they return either `true`, `ok`, or `1`.

+### Annotations
+Optionally, you can add annotations as shown in the examples.
+The purpose of annotations is to annotate the outcome with
+values extracted from the response, for debugging purposes.
+You can add an `annotations` block in the configuration file
+or add multiple `-a` arguments in the CLI.

+### Syntax
+The root object of all annotations and assertions is `Response` (mind the capital R).

+The base sub-items are:
+* `StatusCode`: an integer representing the response status code
+* `Size`: an integer representing the response size
+* `IpAddress`: a string representing the target IP address
+The structured sub-items are:
+* `Metrics`: an object containing the metrics
+    * `Conn`: the duration of the connection phase
+    * `DNS`: the duration of the DNS resolution
+    * `TLS`: the duration of the TLS handshake
+    * `TTFB`: time to first byte
+    * `Transfer`: the data transfer time
+    * `RT`: round-trip time

+  Each metric can be converted into a numerical representation by appending `.Seconds()`, `.Milliseconds()`, `.Nanoseconds()`
+  as in: `Response.Metrics.DNS.Milliseconds()
+* `Header`: a collection of response headers.
+Each header can be accessed by invoking:
+  * `Get(headerName)`: will return the value of the header with the given name
+* `JsonMap()`: trusting that the response body is a JSON object, the method will parse it and return a map
+* `JsonArray()`: trusting that the response body is a JSON array, will method will parse it and return an array

+#### Assertions examples
+`Response.Metrics.DNS.Milliseconds() < 200`: pass if the DNS resolution time is less than 200 milliseconds
+`Response.JsonMap().id == 1`: pass it the JSON object in the response has an ID field that is equal to 1

+#### Annotations examples
+`response.Header.Get("content-type")`: print the response content type header